Ma-nideepa25/C-cpp/README.md

 # C-cpp
-This repository consist of cpp files.
+It consist of tree structure and singly Linked list programs.